Toebzy/Recommendation-System/README.md

 ## Results
 Our user recommendation function, works by recommending highly rated titles of the same genre.
 We can get anything meaningful out of this, due to our inability to test it with user surveys.
 The other recomendation system is more advanced, and works on more than just similar genres.
 Therefore we can also value the response with an accuracy.
+## Streamlit
+To open the Streamlit app open a terminal/console on the Exam folder and type streamlit run overview.py
 #

 Tobias Carlsen - cph-tc183@cphbusiness.dk